-Deserialization of Untrusted Data Affecting org.codehaus.groovy:groovy-all Open this link in a new tab package, versions [1.7.0,2.4.4)
+Deserialization of Untrusted Data Affecting org.codehaus.groovy:groovy-all package, versions [,2.4.7)

 Do your applications use this vulnerable package?

 In a few clicks we can analyze your entire application and see what components are vulnerable in your application, and suggest you quick fixes.Test your applications